jwjava-com/tasklogs/README.md

 They were tweaked here-and-there during brief periods of down-time for a few years.
 Their current state is... unknown.
 Putting here as they might be useful to someone.

+Looking at this again, after several years, there's several things that could have been done differently.
+Handling of paths, for instance, and extracting some code to a PM would be good.
+I've updated a few times to try to migrate from running in a Windows Command Prompt environment, using Active Perl, to run in a bash shell in either Cygwin or Linux.

 # NAME

 **task** - time tracking tool